 - 1. Sharing information with appropriate agencies and elected officials. - 2.
 Being thoughtful, open, and objective by using an analytical approach when evaluating the various alternatives and components that will help solve the Bridge Influence Area's problems. - 3.
-Committed to attending meetings and providing technical input in a timely manner. - 4.
+Committed to attending meetings and providing technical input in a timely - 4.
 Working together, because the group recognizes that is the only way forward.

-FReight wereyother month meets 1 a month averently -When did it Stort, Location, time, minutes who attends?
+FReight everyother month Currently Meets & a month Currently When did it Start, Location, time, minutes who attends?